 For the avoidance of doubt the control covers all fixed line services not only fixed exchange lines and JT is able to bundle retail broadband and fixed line services as a retail offering to customers.
 However, a single price control that includes broadband and fixed line services introduces risks of consumer detriment from unfair cross-subsidy between these services.
 JT is in the process of rolling out a fibre network in Jersey which entails significant investment costs.
 It is not apparent why fixed line service customers should cross-subsidise the cost of fibre rollout in Jersey.
-The rationale for such investment was not based on delivery of additional benefits to these consumers.
-We do not accept JT's arguments that fixed line customers share in the benefits of the investment of fibre and should share in the costs.
+We do not accept JT's arguments that fixed line (telephony) customers share in the benefits of the investment of fibre and should share in the costs.
 To the extent that there are benefits, these are incidental not central to the rationale for the investment decision which is fundamentally about achieving higher data speeds.
 The case that these customers should be required to meet costs of the investment in fibre in Jersey has not been made by JT.
-We also consider the point made by Frontier Economics is relevant in that a single price control basket for fixed line services will ensure that the most vulnerable customers (those who continue to use standalone fixed line services are better protected.
+We also consider the point made by Frontier Economics is relevant in that a single price control basket for fixed line services will ensure that the most vulnerable customers (those who continue to use standalone fixed line services) are better protected.
 Some of the arguments by the incumbents around combined fixed line and broadband services refer to flexibility available to operators in other jurisdictions which the incumbent operators should also be able to benefit from.
 It is the case that rebalancing between broadband and fixed line services is available in markets where competition is stronger.
 The flexibility available to such operators is in a context where the recovery of cost is driven by significant competitive pressures.
 The same reasoning cannot be applied to JT in the Jersey market.